Care for Your Dog During Cold Weather

 At what temperature does cold weather affect a dog so that it needs a dog coat?

 Dogs' adaptability to cold temperatures differs from breed to breed.
-There are dogs that can cope easily with a very low temperature, while some dogs need more protection against cold, like a dog coat.
-Small dogs, short-haired dogs and the older ones need coats.
+There are dogs that can cope easily with very low temperatures, while other dogs need more protection against cold, like a dog coat.
+Small dogs, shorthaired dogs and the older ones need coats.
 Too thick coats may cause heatstroke, so be mindful.

-This will depend on the type of dog you have for some dogs have a heavier coat of fur on them which will allow them to withstand the cold longer than another dog.
+This depends on the type of dog you have.
+For some dogs having a heavier coat of fur will allow them to withstand the cold longer than another dog.
 Please give the name of your dog in order for me to give you the best information to your specific situation.

 Can dogs burn themselves on a fireplace?